matheusbuniotto/LSTM_MLOps/README.md

 ### Core Components

 1. **Data Processing (`data/`)**
-   - `process_data.py`: Data collection and preprocessing
+   - `process_data.py`: Data collection and preprocessing using yahoo finance library
    - `PETRA_4.csv`: Historical stock data (fallback)

+   ** The fallback was needed due to some rate limits erros when using yahoo finance.
+If theres no need for the fallback, the data will be collected directly from the yfinance.**

 2. **Model (`src/model/`)**
    - `lstm_model.py`: LSTM model architecture